 The District's basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 The governmental fund statements provide a detailed short-term view of the District's general government operations and the basic services it provides.
 The analysis of governmental funds begins on page 8 of these statements.
-The General and Debt Fund revenues for the fiscal year were more than the amount budgeted by \$54,783 and the total expenditures were \$117,032 less than the amounts budgeted.
-The majority of expenditures were less than the amounts budgeted for the ninth consecutive year.
+The General and Debt Fund revenues for the fiscal year were more than the amount budgeted by \$16,923 and the total expenditures were \$120,639 less than the amounts budgeted.
+The majority of expenditures were less than the amounts budgeted for the tenth consecutive year.
 This was due to a concerted effort by the Trustees, the Chief and the Board of Directors to reduce expenditures in order to preserve the cash reserves during the current economic recession.
 The District froze and bought out the defined benefit volunteer firefighter pension, and now offers a defined contribution plan.

-During the year ended June 30, 2015 the District responded to 813 requests for assistance, of which 109 of those responses were to assist Louisville Metro EMS.
-Our responses to assist EMS were down from the 201 runs that were made in the prior year, because the District has reduced its response level to only to life threatening situations such as patients having difficulty breathing.
-Responses to assist EMS were 13% of the District's run volume during the current year, compared to 39%, 35% and 21% for fiscal years 2012, 2013 and 2014, respectively.
+During the year ended June 30, 2016 the District responded to 883 requests for assistance, of which 159 of those responses were to assist Louisville Metro EMS.
+Our responses to assist EMS were up from the 109 runs that were made in the prior year.
+Even though the District has reduced its response level to only to life threatening situations such as patients having difficulty breathing calls to assist EMS rose due to an inadequate number of EMS units.
+Responses to assist EMS were 18% of the District's run volume during the current year, compared to 39%, 35%, 21%, and 13% for fiscal years 2012, 2013, 2014 and 2015, respectively.
 Although the District is experiencing a substantial increase in operating costs for medical responses to assist Louisville Metro EMS, it does not currently charge for those medical services or receive compensation from Louisville Metro Government.

 The District levies a property tax at the rate of ten cents (\$.10) per hundred dollars (\$100) of property valuation for both real and personal property.
 The District is legally prohibited from assessing a rate, which is higher than the ten cents per hundred dollars of valuation.
 The current property tax rate has been capped for over 60 years and was based on departments that did not have career firefighters.
 Currently, the District has only one station that is staffed on a 24 hour basis.
 The total cost including benefits to staff a station with career firefighters is approximately \$900,000 per year.
 At that rate it would cost the District an additional \$2,700,000 to provide 24 hour staffing at the other three stations that are now manned by volunteers and would require that the size of the present budget be more than doubled.
-During the past year the number of volunteers decreased from 59 to 40.
+During the past year the number of volunteers decreased from 40 to 38.
 In spite of the increased effort to recruit volunteers, the number of volunteers is decreasing because of the busy lifestyle of the current generation.
 The District's goal is to have volunteers stay at Station 1 during the overnight hours in order to provide a faster response to calls for assistance.
 In order to provide sleeping quarters for the volunteers, the administrative offices at Station 1 were moved to Station 2 in 2012.
+An analysis of the calls for assistance indicated that the majority of runs are centered along the Bardstown Road corridor.
+Therefore, the 24-hour crew is now quartered at Station 1 with volunteers.